yyyyannisz/Interactive-Lab-Hub/Final Project.md

 These two modes serve different purposes and are most valuable at different moments in a user’s workflow.
 A timer alone cannot help a user reason through a logic bug, just as an intelligent tutor may interrupt deep focus when the user simply needs uninterrupted work time.
 By combining both modes into a single, embodied device, and allowing users to switch between them using simple physical gestures, CyberDuck adapts to changing cognitive needs throughout the day while keeping the interaction lightweight, playful, and intuitive.

+![big idea]

 ###  Timeline
-11/15: Finish & submit project plan
+11/10: Finish & submit project plan

-11/16 – 11/20: Design iterations
+11/11 – 11/14: Design iterations
-- Wizard with multiple potential users
-– Refine interaction flow, dialogue style, and personality – Finalize Timer Mode and TA Mode behaviors
-– Storyboard gesture-based mode switching
+- Storyboarding
+- Dialogue design
+- Wizard device to get user opinions (what’s a good voice + additional features)

-11/21 – 11/28: Implement the design (device only)
+11/15 – 11/20: Implement the design (device only)
-– Raspberry Pi setup and configuration
+- Raspberry Pi setup and configuration
-– Implement STT → LLM → TTS pipeline
+- Implement STT → LLM → TTS pipeline
-– Gesture sensor integration and mode switching logic – Initial audio output and timing calibration
+- Gesture sensor integration and mode switching logic
+- Initial audio output and timing calibration

+11/21 – 11/23: Module Testing
+- Test each module separately
+- Refine voice + timing

+11/24 – 11/25: System Integration
+- Combine gesture switching with conversation engine

+11/26 – 11/31: Implement the design (physical build)
+- Create the Cyberduck body
+- Integrate Raspberry Pi, microphone, speaker, and sensors
+- Finalize physical form and wiring

-11/29: Functional check-off
+12/1: Functional check-off
-– Present working prototype to teaching team
+- Present working prototype to teaching team
-– Demonstrate Timer Mode and TA Mode switching
+- Demonstrate Timer Mode and TA Mode switching

-11/30 – 12/2: Implement the design (physical build)
-– Assemble CyberDuck housing
-– Integrate Raspberry Pi, microphone, speaker, and sensors – Finalize physical form and wiring

-12/3 – 12/5: User testing & documentation
+12/2 – 12/7: User testing & documentation
-– Test with sample users
+- Test with sample users
-– Collect feedback on intuitiveness, latency, and clarity – Record demo video and prepare presentation materials
+- Collect feedback on intuitiveness, latency, and clarity
+- Record demo video and prepare presentation materials

-12/6: Final project presentation
+12/8: Final project presentation
-– Present CyberDuck to the class
+- Present CyberDuck to the class

-12/7 – 12/15: Reflection & final write-up
+12/9 – 12/15: Reflection & final write-up
-– Summarize design process and user feedback
+- Summarize design process and user feedback
-– Reflect on trade-offs, limitations, and future improvements – Submit final documentationion
+- Reflect on trade-offs, limitations, and future improvements
+- Submit final documentationion

 ### Parts Needed